 Heureka, the Finnish Science Centre

-Science Centre Heureka in Vantaa's Tikkurila is a versatile experience complex that offers interactive exhibitions, planetarium films, science programs and events throughout the year.
-Heureka shares the joy of discovery with an average of around 300,000 visitors each year and is one of the most popular leisure centers in Finland
+Heureka, the Finnish Science Centre in Vantaa Tikkurila is a lively hands-on exhibition and activity centre that offers joy of discovery in interactive exhibitions, planetarium films, science programs and events throughout the year.
+Heureka has an average of 300,000 visitors each year and is one of the most popular leisure destinations in Finland.

-• We increase society's scientific capital by making science easily accessible.
-We offer meaningful
+We increase society’s science capital by making science easy to approach.
+We provide meaningful and memorable experiences.

-• Ecological, social and financial sustainability guide all our activities.
+Ecological, social and economic sustainability steer all our activities.

-• We encourage creativity and innovation.
-We build cooperation while respecting diversity.
+We encourage creativity and renewal.
+We build collaboration and respect diversity.

 The history of Heureka